linl33/bohemia/guides/guide_odkx_designer.md

 ### Test app on android device
 To test the init setup and generally the app on an android device:

-0. If you haven't already; use this resource to install the ODK tools on your android device: https://docs.odk-x.org/basics-install/#installing-odk-x-basic-tools
+1. If you haven't already; use this resource to install the ODK tools on your android device: https://docs.odk-x.org/basics-install/#installing-odk-x-basic-tools
      - OI File Manager
      - ODK-X Services
      - ODK-X Survey
      - ODK-X Tables

-1. Connect the device to your computer via a USB cable
+2. Connect the device to your computer via a USB cable.

+_Note: You must have USB debugging enabled on your device in order to perform the next step.
+See [these instructions](https://www.phonearena.com/news/How-to-enable-USB-debugging-on-Android_id53909) for help.

-2. Open a cmd or terminal window within the Application Designer directory (the one containing Gruntfile.js), as described in the Application Designer Directory Structure documentation.
+3. Open a cmd or terminal window within the Application Designer directory (the one containing Gruntfile.js), as described in the Application Designer Directory Structure documentation.

-3. Type:
+4. Type:

     `grunt adbpush`